audijej/Team-Profile-Generator/readme.md

 ## Description

-This is a simple to use and convenient application that allows users to generate a simple markdown file.
-This markdown file can be a great addition to a repository's readme section.
-All that is required from the user is to simply run npm install, answer the questions, copy the generated markdown file, and paste it to their project.
-The simplicity of this application allows the user to focus more on the content of their readme file rather than how to create a framework for their markdown file.
+This application allows a manager or supervisor to create a roster of their team members.
+The application runs from the command line and generates a series of questions that is tailored to the position that the employee holds, their employee ID, their email, their github account and their school.
+Once all the questions have been answered and the manager/supervisor no longer wants to add a team member, the input collected from the command line will generate an HTML file that organizes that specific team roster.

 ## Application

 -npm install\
--adding an image is recommended
+-Adding an image is recommended\
+-Adding a CSS file for customization

 ## Usage

 The user can use the application by simply running an npm install from their command line.
-Once installed, the user can then run "node index.js" and a series of prompted questions will populate the command line.
-The user can then answer the prompted questions as needed to narrate their proposed project.
-Once the answers have been provided, then application will generate a markdown sheet called "README.md".
-The user can then copy this markdown file and attach it to the project they intend to use it for.
-The user can then push this markdown file to GitHub and will and all the format will be reflected onto the readme section.
+Once installed, the user can then run "node app.js" and a series of prompted questions will populate the command line.
+The user can decide whether to add an engineer or an intern.
+The user can then answer the prompted questions that are specific to the team members role.
+Once the answers have been provided, then application will generate an html file called "team.html".
+The "team.html" file uses a series of templates within the program to complile the team roster.
+This file will consist of all the input from the prompted questions.
+Additional css styling can be added through the "style.css" file that is located in the output folder.

 ![alt text](./templates/TeamProfileGeneratorDemo.gif)